Opening Day Balance Sheet – Capital

 The capital included in the opening balance sheet is no different than any other capital, only the timing differs.

-The capital opening balance is simply the balance that was there before the first day of the financial projection.
-If the capital is introduced after the first day, it will show up as part of the capital introduced in the appropriate year.
-The opening capital should not be included in both places as this will result in double counting.
+The opening balance is simply the balance that was there before the first day of the financial projection.
+Consequently if the capital is introduced after the first day it will show as new capital in the appropriate year.
+It is important to realize that opening capital is not included in both places as this results in double counting.

 Established Business Plan

-For an established business, there will normally be a capital opening balance (assuming the business has already raised finance in this way).
+For an established business, there will normally be a capital opening balance (assuming the business has raised finance before).
 The value of this opening balance can be found on the latest available balance sheet.
 The figure to use is the total of the amounts shown under the headings capital, share capital, stock, preference capital or any other capital related heading.

 Startup Business Plan